-Here is the link, go on and calculate it; (I wanted to share the picture but was too long for this page!)
+Here is the link, go on and calculate it; (I wanted to share the picture here but it was too long for the page!)

 Confused? almost everyone is.

 Now take wasabi, a counterpart to Google Cloud Storage.
-Try calculating from them;
+Try calculating from them: Wasabi Storage

-Let’s look at CloudFlare that mainly offers Content Delivery Network (CDN) which competes with Google Cloud CDN.
+CloudFlare mainly offers Content Delivery Network (CDN) which competes with Google Cloud CDN.

 They had no brand leverage like Google did.